-F. Academic Misconduct File
+F. Academic Misconduct File:

 All documentation relevant to a student's academic misconduct will be maintained in both electronic and paper files.
-The electronic files will be created and housed in the Office of the Registrar, based on documentation submitted by a department and, if applicable, developed in an appeal process.
-Hard paper copies will reside on file in the office of the college dean or administrator in whose college/division the alleged misconduct occurred.
+The electronic files will be created and housed in the Office of the Registrar.
+Hard paper copies will reside on file in the office of the college dean or administrator in whose unit the alleged misconduct occurred.
 Academic misconduct files shall only be used by non-student university employees as necessary in the case of an appeal.
 If the student makes a formal appeal, it will be decided in accordance with the procedures set forth below.

-G. Appeals Process
+G. Appeals Process:

-A student may appeal the charge of academic misconduct and any sanctions or actions taken by the instructor through the procedures set forth below, beginning at the department level and proceeding to the university level if necessary.
+A student may appeal the charge of academic misconduct and any sanctions or actions taken by the instructor through the procedures set forth below, beginning at the department level, and proceeding to the university level if necessary.

-1. Appeals at the Department/College Level
+1. Appeals at the Department Level:

-a.
+- a.
 The instructor will advise the student of an accusation of academic misconduct and the penalties to be applied.
-Within 10 working days of receiving this information and the chair's notification of his/her right to appeal (see E.2), a student may meet informally with the instructor to attempt to resolve the matter.

-b.
-If the student is not satisfied with the action of the instructor, then within 10 working days of the meeting with the instructor, the student may submit a formal written appeal to the department chair.
-Within 10 working days of receipt of the written appeal, the chair will meet with the student to attempt to resolve the matter.

-c.
-If the student is not satisfied with the action of the department chair, then within 10 working days of the meeting with the department chair, the student may submit a formal written appeal to the dean of the appropriate college, with copies to the instructor and the department chair.
+Within ten (10) working days of receiving this information, a student may meet informally with the instructor to attempt to resolve the matter. - b.
+If the student is not satisfied with the action of the instructor, then within ten (10) working days of the meeting with the instructor, the student may submit a formal written appeal to the department chair.
+Within ten (10) working days of receipt of the written appeal, the chair will meet with the student to attempt to resolve the matter. - c.
+If the student is not satisfied with the action of the department chair, then within ten (10) working days of the meeting with the department chair, the student may submit a formal written appeal to the dean of the appropriate college and dean of students, with copies to the instructor and the department chair.